Criminal Defence

 • Voluntary police Interviews

-Free Legal Advice (subject to means testing) for non-police investigations and interviews including DWP, Benefits
+Free Legal Advice (subject to means testing) for non-police investigations and interviews including DWP, Benefits Fraud Investigations, Job Centre Interviews, Health and Safety Executive Investigations and Trading Standards Investigations.

-We are available 24 hours a day to attend clients in custody at police stations, or attending for interview by appointment and to give telephone advice to people in custody at police stations.
+We are available 24 hours a day to attend clients in custody at police stations or attending for interview by appointment and to give telephone advice to people in custody at police stations.
 We aim to ensure that the interview forms a sound basis for the defence of the case from the start.
 We specialise in helping clients who are particularly vulnerable, such as young people and people with mental health problems and learning difficulties.

 The Prosecution / Court Proceedings